2015 Presidents Cup: Captains

 Jay Haas captained the U.S. team, and Nick Price captained the International team.
 Haas served as the captain's assistant for the previous three U.S. teams.
 Price was the International team captain in 2013.

-Fred Couples was a captain's assistant for the U.S. team, and K. J. Choi was a vice-captain for the International team.
+Fred Couples, Jim Furyk, Davis Love III, and Steve Stricker were assistant captains for the U.S. team.
+K. J. Choi, Tony Johnstone, and Mark McNulty were assistant captains for the International team.